Pack Your Carry-on Right: 21 things you shouldn’t forget

 This is a great one that you can attach in a variety of ways so it will be able to be used regardless of where you find yourself.

-A charger cable for each type that you need is essential.
-You can find charging stations throughout airports and most airplanes have an outlet at least which is helpful.
+A charger cable for your headphones and phone is essential.
+You can find charging stations throughout airports and most airplanes have an outlet at each seat which is helpful.

 But sometimes all the charging stations are so full and the plane doesn’t have an outlet for you to charge.
 In that case, it is always a good idea to travel with an external battery.